DevelopingBread/SolMod/README.md

 (Doesn't need to be in a folder)

-Then make sure to upload the Main Main Module
+Then make sure to upload the Main MainModule

 # Creating SolMod Plugins